-The revision of the property titles is conducted mainly to determine that the seller is the entitled owner of the property and, to rule out the existence of that affect circumstances or may potentially affect the ownership right over that property in case of acquisition (e.g., encumbrances, limitations to the property rights or registered lawsuits).
-In relation to residential properties, it is important to highlight the existence of some legal figures to protect family housing, such as the Family Housing Assignment ("Afectación a vivienda familiar") and the Unattachable Family Assets ("Patrimonio de familia inembargable") which are indeed encumbrances to the ownership right.
+The revision of the property titles is conducted mainly to determine that the seller is the entitled owner of the property and, to rule out the existence of circumstances that affect or may potentially affect the ownership right over that property in case of (e.g. encumbrances, acquisition limitations to the property rights or registered lawsuits).
+In relation to residential properties, it is important to highlight the existence of some legal figures to protect family housing, such as the Family Housing Assignment ("Afectación a vivienda familiar") and the Family Unattachable Assets ("Patrimonio de familia inembargable") which are indeed encumbrances to the ownership right.